By: Emile L’Eplattenier, Fit Small Business

 Here’s how to pull it off:

 - Create a complete business page.
-Before you start looking for ‘likes,’ make sure you have a complete profile.
+Before you start looking for "likes," make sure you have a complete profile.
 Link to your business website, list your contact information, list your service locations and experience in your bio, and upload photos of homes you’ve sold.
 If your profile isn’t complete, Facebook users will only take one look before moving on to another agent.

 - Post three to five times a day.
 If you really want to amass a following, you’ll need to post frequently.
 Most experts agree that three to five times every weekday is the sweet spot.

 - But don’t be boring.
 Facebook gives you a unique opportunity to post many different things—links, slideshows, videos, personal rants, you name it.
 Avoid the urge to oversell yourself and focus on posts that will be valuable to your followers.
 Share community information, insightful articles, and tours of unique homes you’re listing.
 By focusing on value, you’ll engage followers and, in turn, generate leads.
+(This is all part of putting customer needs ahead of talking about yourself and solution selling, two keys to real estate success.)

-- Purchase ads, carefully.
+- Purchase ads carefully.
 Facebook ads are an inexpensive way to boost business.
 On average, people pay $24 to have their ad shown 36,364 times.
 But your ad may fall on deaf ears (or blind eyes as the case may be) if it isn’t targeted properly.
 Aim to keep your ad local, and decide before you start spending if you want to promote your Facebook page or gear users toward your business site.

 Instagram has amassed a huge, loyal user base.
 Don’t let the photo-based sharing deter you.
 Smart Insights found when it comes to interaction, Instagram blows other social media sites out of the water with a whopping 70 interactions per 1,000 followers.
 Getting started on Instagram is easy.